Diploma in International Hospitality Operations Management Co-op

 Sundia Uehara, Diploma in Fundamentals of Hospitality and Tourism Co-op – Japan

-Sundia Uehara, Learn about her journey and how studying at TSoM helped her achieve her dream of becoming a successful professional in Canada!
+Sundia Uehara, Learn about her journey and how studying at TSOM helped her achieve her dream of becoming a successful professional in Canada!
 She also discusses her academic experiences and how she connected with faculty and students from different parts of the globe!

 Image of Florence Maria Hirlemann Lopez